mwadman/mwadman.github.io/_posts/2018-11-18-OpenStack-Lab-Network-Switch-Base.markdown

 end
 ```

-The only thing to note here is that we also need to use `ansible.limit` to specifiy all of the hosts we want to run against, as otherwise Vagrant will tell Ansible to only run this against the hosts which are in the same block; which in this case would be just "cumulus_leaf04".
+The only thing to note here is that we also need to use `ansible.limit` to specify all of the hosts we want to run against, as otherwise Vagrant will tell Ansible to only run this against the hosts which are in the same block; which in this case would be just "cumulus_leaf04".

 # Conclusion

 In this post I started an Ansible playbook to configure some basic functions on Cumulus hosts and covered how to include this in our Vagrantfile.

-In the next post I'll dive into some of the network interface configuration of the switches, including LLDP and PTMD (I'll cover what PTMD is as well) configuration on Cumulus.
+In the next post, I'll dive into the network interface configuration of the switches, including LLDP and PTMD (I'll cover what PTMD is as well) configuration on Cumulus.

 ## References: